 Key Feature: Regulatory briefings and sandbox sessions

-Official endorsement by national digital agencies
+Official backing by national digital agencies

-Policy sandboxes for blockchain-based financial applications
+Policy sandboxes for blockchain‑based financial apps

 Quick Facts